johnlindquist/midjourney/ranked.md

-a marathon running steampunk robot running boston marathon retro abstract poster for an 80s electronic music album winter in the mountains of ancient china, fantasy, night, glowing lights Pamukkale after demon invasion, imps and hell creatures living around photorealistic when you light burns out photorealistic angry Pikachu
-Skeleton figure stood over a coffin inside a crypt candlelight 8k hyper realistic The Not So Fun Fair
-A black and white image of an Old thin Cyberpunk Orc in a Trenchcoat with a Mohawk a hyper detailed 4K octane render of a nightmarish cavern, full of monsters and treasure, with human anatomy stuck in the walls, in the style of cosmic horror, DOOM, Lord of the rings, elden ring, the Color of space, deep depth of field, disco diffusion gamla stan in Stockholm with sci-fi elements and lots of hanging cables rainbow repeating pattern glossy smooth vibrant popart style 8k hd the Big Bang; cosmic trippy hallucinations LSD psychedelic colors acid trip doner kebab party in kitchen temple
+a marathon running steampunk robot running boston marathon retro abstract poster for an 80s electronic music album winter in the mountains of ancient china, fantasy, night, glowing lights Skeleton figure stood over a coffin inside a crypt candlelight 8k hyper realistic A black and white image of an Old thin Cyberpunk Orc in a Trenchcoat with a Mohawk gamla stan in Stockholm with sci-fi elements and lots of hanging cables rainbow repeating pattern glossy smooth vibrant popart style 8k hd the Big Bang; cosmic trippy hallucinations LSD psychedelic colors doner kebab party in kitchen temple
-Dark Long haired male Necromancer green summoning circle raising undead skeletons with green glowing eyes security camera footage of the bigfoot eating a cake at midnight new iamamiwhoami album cover, title that says "Mandragora officinarum", themed around mythology, illustration, medieval art style, natural colours
-W40k techpriest portrait
-caption american kissing himself a rat mad scientist in his lab, creating the ultimate cheese persona Joker standing menacingly by sukeart in Risograph Kirik peaceful transcendent human civilization by Noah-Bradley Georges Lucas drinking wine in a field with yoda beauty, beautiful, child swingset, sliding board, playground, happy mood, laughter, smiling, summer, crisp, hdri, realistic, wide, 16K
+Dark Long haired male Necromancer green summoning circle raising undead skeletons with green glowing eyes security camera footage of the bigfoot eating a cake at midnight new iamamiwhoami album cover, title that says "Mandragora officinarum", themed around mythology, illustration, medieval art style, natural colours caption american kissing himself a rat mad scientist in his lab, creating the ultimate cheese persona Joker standing menacingly by sukeart in Risograph peaceful transcendent human civilization by Noah-Bradley Georges Lucas drinking wine in a field with yoda beauty, beautiful, child swingset, sliding board, playground, happy mood, laughter, smiling, summer, crisp, hdri, realistic, wide, 16K